-The natural stone and gemstone in my men's and women's jewellery includes natural and untreated British quartz, carnelian, jasper, flint, agate and fossil stone.
-I collect this in Northumbria, northern England to handcraft into cabochons for sterling silver earrings, necklaces, rings, bracelets, and brooches.
-Some raw quartz and flint stone I polish in its original shape.
-I also handcraft jet jewellery in genuine Whitby jet from the North Yorkshire coast, sourced from an established Whitby supplier.
+The natural stone and gemstone in my men's and women's jewellery includes natural, untreated British quartz, as well as carnelian, jasper, flint, agate and fossil stone.
+I collect this in Northumbria, northern England, to handcraft into cabochons for earrings, necklaces, rings, bracelets, and brooches in sterling silver.
+Some raw quartz and flint stone is polished in its original shape.
+I also handcraft jet jewellery in genuine Whitby jet from the North Yorkshire coast sourced from an established Whitby supplier.

 Northumbrian sea glass

 HANDCRAFTING A CABOCHON IN NATURAL BRITISH GEMSTONE:

-Though identifying rocks and minerals can be difficult due to their variety, and often similarity, each stone I collect is identified to the best of my knowledge, supported by careful reference.
-I also follow UK guidelines on sustainable collection of natural resources, to preserve our natural environment.
+Identification of rocks and minerals can be difficult due to their variety.
+Each stone I collect is identified to the best of my knowledge, along with careful reference.
+To preserve our natural environment I follow UK guidelines on sustainable collection of natural resources.

 If you have any questions, please feel free to get in touch via my contact page.